franko/gsl-shell/doc/gsl-shell-index/older-news.rst

   * make animations
   * have multiple graphical layers in a plot.

-  The graphical rendering code was almost completely rewritten and optimised for to be efficient both for static plot and animations.
+  The graphical rendering code was almost completely rewritten and optimized for to be efficient both for static plot and animations.

   We have also a first implementation of a 3D plotting module based on the JavaScript `Pre3d library <http://deanm.github.com/pre3d/>`_ of Dean Mc Namee.
 This module give you the possibility to create simple 3D plots and animations with a simple interface.
 Just be aware that, While this module is quite functional and usable, it could nevertheless replaced in future by a more efficient implementation.
 The reason is not the quality of the Pre3d code, which is excellent in itself, but the usage of JavaScript/Lua for 3D graphics which is inherently inefficient in term of speed and memory usage.